 One of the French Guiana’s highly accessible primary rainforest locations is the Tresor Nature Reserve.
-This part of French Guiana, a worthwhile and colorful travel destination for those looking for easy acces.
-Unspoiled and beautiful beaches, thousands of extraordinary species of animals and plants, Venture into the Northern Part of the Amazon rain forest.
+This part of French Guiana is a worthwhile and colourful travel destination for those looking for easy access with unspoiled and beautiful beaches, thousands of extraordinary species of animals and plants.
+Venture into the Northern Part of the Amazon rain forest.
 Go around Tresor’s 1.75km botanical trail for experiencing its protected wildlife and rich diversity.

 REMIRE – MONTJOLY- BEACH

-For us a uninteresting town with little to offier except a great and wel. stocked Carrefour (EXPENSIVE!!!!)
+For us an uninteresting town with little to offer except a great and well stocked Carrefour (EXPENSIVE!!!!)
 Better place to do shopping is the Victor Schoelcher Market where you find fresh produce and tropical fruits but also great food, juices, locally made handicraft and souvenirs.
-Other interesting buildings and places to visit are Musee Departemental de Fraconie offering a overview of the countries history covering indigenous people, colonial history and the penal colony. http://musee.cg973.fr/ws/collections/app/report/index.html
+Other interesting buildings and places to visit are Musee Departmental de Fraconie offering an overview of the country’s history covering indigenous people, colonial history and the penal colony. http://musee.cg973.fr/ws/collections/app/report/index.html

 GUIANA SPACE CENTRE

 Some one made a comment to me: Rockets and Rainforest are a good mix in French Guiana.
 Three separate organizations operate here: the European Space Agency; the French Space Agency; and Arianespace.
 You can book a tour with a French or English-speaking guide for a free three hour tour, you can view a film tracing the history of the Space Centre and tour the Jupiter Control Centre and Ariane facilities.
 A highlight would be to watch a space launch.
 This needs some planning but with around 9 to 10 launches per year you should be in luck.
 Check the dates on the official website. http://www.cnes-csg.fr/